Effective Date: August 1, 2018

 - APS Travel Authorization

-- Additional APS and PPS, as appropriate for the specific items listed, are referenced in the table of Procedures for University Travel, below.
+- Additional APS and PPS, as appropriate for the specific items listed, are referenced in the table of Procedures for University Travel, above.